Description of Hazel's Story

 Hazel aged 20 on Portland, Devon in 1973

 About Hazel Lakeland

 I still live in Hadleigh, Essex, in the exact house where my book ends, very happily with my third husband.
 It was he who encouraged me to write my unusual true story.
 However it wasn't until his daughter had completed her Creative Writing Degree and offered to help guide me that I felt able to do so.
 And as I began the words really just poured out.
-However, without my mother's brilliant memory and her friendship with Lieselotte, my father's stepmother, I could not have told the story.
+However, without my mother's brilliant memory and her friendship with my father's stepmother, I could not have told the story.
 Sadly my mother passed away before the book was finished.
-But my Aunt, who well remembers her mother's attempt to push her out of an upstairs window, said, after reading my book, "Yes, such an interesting story".
+But I was able to visit my Aunt Bess in Australia with one of the first copies of my book and, as she well remembers her mother's attempt to push her out of an upstairs window, was so pleased to finally understand what happened to her.